Interceptor aircraft: Point-defense interceptors

 In the initial stage of Cold War, bombers were expected to attack flying higher and faster, even at transonic speeds.
 Initial transonic and supersonic fighters had modest internal fuel tanks in their slim fuselages, but a very high fuel consumption.
 This led fighter prototypes emphasizing acceleration and operational ceiling, with a sacrifice on the loiter time, essentially limiting them to point defense role.
 Such were the mixed jet/rocket power Republic XF-91 or Saunders Roe SR.53.
 The Soviet and Western trials with zero-length launch were also related.
 None of these found practical use.
 Designs that depended solely on jet engines achieved more success with the F-104 Starfighter (initial A version) and the English Electric Lightning.

-The role of manned point defense designs was reassigned to unmanned interceptors—surface-to-air missiles (SAMs)—which first reached an adequate level in 1954–1957.
+The role of crewed point defense designs was reassigned to uncrewed interceptors—surface-to-air missiles (SAMs)—which first reached an adequate level in 1954–1957.
 SAM advancements ended the concept of massed high-altitude bomber operations, in favor of penetrators (and later cruise missiles) flying a combination of techniques colloquially known as "flying below the radar".
 By flying terrain masking low-altitude nap-of-the-earth flight profiles the effective range, and therefore reaction time, of ground-based radar was limited to at best the radar horizon.
 In the case of ground radar systems this can be countered by placing radar systems on mountain tops to extend the radar horizon, or through placing high performance radars in interceptors or in AWACS aircraft used to direct point defense interceptors.